SecondRateCoder/BlockyOS/README.md

 <br><br><br>

 # <ins>Concepts:</ins>
+* ## Headers:
+    Headers describe a data block and Context about the data stored there, this simplifies how data blocks are regarded and how they are accessed.
+    Headers are not directly stored in RAM, instead the Data is stored in RAM, with the Header's starting address and it's Context stored in RAM.
+    * ### Header metadata:
+        A block of memory at the end of RAM stores the starting addresses(as size_t pointers) of data blocks in RAM.
+        This allows for quic access to the data blocks, whenever neccessary rather than having to search through RAM.
 * ## Frames:
     * ### Process Frames:
         Each program has it's performance graded in it's CPU Usage: CPU Frames, and GPU Usage: GPU Frames.